DesignCon is part of the Informa Markets Division of Informa PLC

 • Modeling & Simulation

-• Silicon Photonics phase shifters, attenuators, MZM, ring modulators, coherent transmitters and receivers
+• Silicon photonics phase shifters, attenuators, MZM, ring modulators, EMLs, coherent transmitters and receivers

-• Electrical ICs such as laser driver, TIA simulation
+• Electrical ICs such as laser driver, TIAs, integrated passive devices for silicon photonics

 • Lasers and photo detectors